isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 - ``lease-query-ip``

     This is the IP address upon which to listen for connections.
-The address must be of the same family as the server, e.g. IPv6 for DHCPv6 server.
+The address must be of the same family as the server, e.g. IPv6 for the DHCPv6 server.

 - ``lease-query-port``

     This is the port upon which to listen.
-The default is 67 for IPv4 and 547 for IPv6, i.e. the same value as for the UDP DHCP service but for TCP.
+The default is 67 for IPv4 and 547 for IPv6, i.e. the same value as for the UDP DHCP service, but for TCP.

 - ``max-bulk-query-threads``

-    This indicates the maximum number of threads that Bulk Leasequery processing should use.
+    This indicates the maximum number of threads that bulk leasequery processing should use.
 A value of 0 instructs the server to use the same number of threads that the Kea core is using for DHCP multi-threading.
     The default is 0.